Americans lost half a trillion dollars in wealth in early 2022 - KESQ

 Weighing on the market this year have been Russia’s invasion of Ukraine, surging oil prices, soaring inflation, interest rate hikes by the Federal Reserve and continued concern about the Covid-19 pandemic.

+The ratio of household net worth to disposable income remained near its record high and continues to be far above its pre-pandemic level in 2019.

-Meanwhile, household debt grew at an annual pace of 8.3%, reflecting strong growth in both home mortgages and consumer credit.
+Meanwhile, household debt grew at an annual pace of 8.3%, reflecting strong growth in both home mortgages and consumer credit, the Fed said.

+The continued rise in home prices prompted an 8.6% increase in mortgage debt.
+Americans also borrowed more on their credit cards and took out more auto loans, leading consumer credit to jump 8.7%.

 The-CNN-Wire